-This post may include affiliate links; for details, see our disclosure policy.
+This post may include affiliate links; see our disclosure policy.

-Finding the right pan and ingredients
+The right pan and ingredients

 Got your skillet and ready to go?
 Let’s get cooking.
 One thing to remember is to go low and slow!
 Eggs are delicate and easy to over-cook.
-This is especially important with over medium, since you’re trying to get such a specific condition of the yolk.
-Here’s how to cook over medium eggs:
+This is especially important with over-medium, since you’re trying to get such a specific condition of the yolk.
+Here’s how to cook over-medium eggs:

-- Heat the butter: Heat ½ tablespoon butter over medium low heat.
+- Heat the butter: Heat ½ tablespoon butter over medium-low heat.

 - Add the eggs: Crack 1 or 2 eggs into the pan, then sprinkle with a pinch of kosher salt and a few grinds black pepper.